 We’re excited you’re thinking about joining us at Creighton.
 If you’re ready to apply, you can submit your undergraduate application to our admissions office in one of two ways:

 Complete the Creighton Application – a streamlined application for students who do not plan to apply to other schools via the Common Application.

 Complete the Common Application – for students applying to multiple schools.

 Only complete either the Creighton Application or the Common Application.
 Please do not submit both.
-Students looking to enroll in fall 2019 should contact their admissions counselor.
-The application for students looking to enroll in fall 2020 will open August 1, 2019.

 All students who apply to Creighton are automatically considered for general merit-based scholarships, including University Awards, Founders Awards and Magis Awards.
 Scholarships are awarded on a rolling basis.